-BC Provincial Water Sustainability Act Regulations
+BC Water Sustainability Act and Regulation

-The Water Sustainability Act, the Fish Protection Act, and the Riparian Area Regulation (RAR).
-The new Water Sustainability Act has been modernized, the updated Act came into force in early 2016: new The Water Sustainability Act Regulation requires a similar notification or authorization process, depending on the type of work being proposed.
+The Water Sustainability Act (WSA) has been modernized; the updated Act came into force in early 2016.
+An approval under Section 11 of the WSA or a notification under part 3 of the Regulation is required, depending on the type of work that is being proposed.
 A number of routine works can be carried out under the notification process, provided that particular conditions are met.
-There is no cost associated with submitting a notification application; however, there is a waiting period of 45 days waiting period.
-If you don’t receive a response from the ministry within 45 days, you can proceed with the work.
-An approval or licence under the Water Sustainability Act is required in cases involving more complex works, as well as for the short-term use, storage or diversion of water.
-A fee of $130 is required as part of the authorization application prior to conducting changes in or about a stream.
-There is a waiting period associated with this process is up to 180 days.
-If an activity is not specifically identified in the Water Sustainability Act regulation, it will require an approval or licence.
+There is no cost associated with submitting a notification.
+There is, however, a waiting period of 45 days.
+If you don’t receive a response from the Ministry within 45 days, you can proceed with the work.
+An approval or licence under the WSA is required for works not authorized through notification, including in cases involving more complex works, and for the short-term use, storage or diversion of water.
+A fee of $250 is required as part of the approval application prior to conducting changes in or about a stream.
+There is a waiting period associated with the review process that is up to 180 days.
+If an activity is not specifically identified in the WSA and its Regulation, it will require an approval or licence.
 The following sections of the Water Sustainability Act apply:

-- Section 9 regulates “all changes in or about a stream” and requires a Water Sustainability Act approval for any modification to the nature of the stream, including the land, vegetation, natural environment or flow of water within the stream, or any activity or construction within the stream channel that has or may have an impact on a stream.
+- Section 11 regulates “all changes in or about a stream” and requires a Water Sustainability Act approval for any modification to the nature of the stream, including the land, vegetation, natural environment or flow of water within the stream, or any activity or construction within the stream channel that has or may have an impact on a stream.

-Copyright John Black 2014.
+Copyright John Black 2019.
 All rights reserved.